 Yes.
 We help students prepare portfolios for fine arts, architecture, and fashion.
 We also help students prepare for auditions in music and theater.
 Additionally, we work with student-athletes across all collegiate sports and help them navigate the college recruiting and application process.
 For more information, go to: Athletic Recruitment

 Yes.
-Peter and Ben (our co-founders) work with a limited number of students.
-However, families generally book with them one to two years in advance of commencing the counseling process.
-If you are interested in working directly with Peter or Ben, please contact our Director of Client Relations so we can check availability.
+Peter (our co-founder) works with a limited number of students.
+However, families generally book with him one to two years in advance of commencing the counseling process.
+If you are interested in working directly with Peter, please contact our Director of Client Relations so we can check availability.

-Even when working with other counselors on the PCC team, you will still benefit from the experience and expertise of Peter and Ben.
-They both work with each of our counselors to provide an additional layer of perspective in the highly subjective college admissions process.
+Even when working with other counselors on the PCC team, you will still benefit from the experience and expertise of Peter.
+He works with each of our counselors to provide an additional layer of perspective in the highly subjective college admissions process.

 In the unlikely event that you may be unsatisfied with our service, we encourage you to first reach out to our Director of Client Relations so that we may have the opportunity to make adjustments to the extent appropriate.
 However, if at any point during our relationship you are unsatisfied with our service, you may terminate our agreement and you will not be responsible for any future payments.